 Legal fees: While you can go to court on your own for a speeding ticket, you should hire a lawyer for a major infraction like a DWI.
 The cost will vary depending on the specifics of your case but going into court without legal representation for a DUI is unwise.

-Frequently ask questions: DUI vs. DWI
+Frequently asked questions: DUI vs. DWI

 How long do DUIs and DWIs stay on your driving record?

 How long a DUI stays on your driving record will vary depending on where you live but will range from a minimum of five years to a lifetime.
-Several states keep it on your record for 10 years while in Florida, it will be 75 years until your record is clean.
+Several states keep it on your record for 10 years; in Florida, it will be 75 years until your record is clean.
 Currently, 11 states keep a DUI on your record forever.

 Learn more about how long a DWI stays on your record in New York